Tamagotchi-Tamer/tamagotchi-trainer.github.io/index.md

 ## Development Status
 The project development board can be found at: <https://github.com/orgs/Tamagotchi-Trainer/projects/1>

+## Future of the Project

+Currently, user evaluation is being done and we are trying to get a more diverse set of users to test out the application.
+From the data already collected, various improvements are currently in the works but we are re-thinking our long term development plan.
+Upon review it seems like the scope of the application might be too big for what users want from this type of app.
+Consideration is being made into possibly scaling down the app or converting the app into a widget for iOS.

 ## About Us
 This project has been created by Derek Nishimura, a senior undergraduate student at the University of Hawaii at Manoa.